web analytics

 2. In Group Policy Editor, Go to Local Computer Policy –> User Configuration –> Administrative Templates –> System.

-3. Now in right-side pane, Double-click on “Prevent access to registry editing tools”.
+3. Now, in the right-side pane, Double-click on “Prevent access to registry editing tools.”

 Enable Registry Editor in XP

-4. In setting tab, Click on Not Configured and Click on Apply and OK.
-In case, if its already set to not configured then change it to Disabled and Click on Apply to save the settings and Click OK.
+4. In the settings tab, Click on Not Configured and Click on Apply and OK.
+In case it is already set to not configured, then change it to Disabled.
+Click on Apply to save the settings, and Click OK.

 Enable Registry Editor using Group Policy Editor

-Now try accessing the Registry Editor, you will be able to access and use Registry Editor without any restriction.
-However if the error is still not solved then it may be possible that virus had tampered with the registry program.
+Now try accessing the Registry Editor; you will be able to access and use Registry Editor without any restriction.
+However, if the error is still not solved, then it may be possible that the virus has tampered with the registry program.